C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 ![App after 9 months offline](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/FireAngelProConnectedGateway/FireAngelApp.png)

-So when you consider the safety and reliability of a DIY approach, just remember the commercial alternative; FireAngel have set the bar very, very low with their official offering.
-Please, please, please, do not buy the FireAngel Connected Gateway!

-After being bitterly disappointed with the FireAngel Gateway (and not minding if I destroyed it), my next step was to attached it to a debugger, to see exactly what it was doing (with the mindset of intercepting its comms to create a local HA integration).
+So after being bitterly disappointed with the FireAngel Gateway (and not minding if I destroyed it), my next step was to attached it to a debugger, to see exactly what it was doing (with the mindset of intercepting its comms to create a local HA integration).
 I could see some JSON state changes being sent to AWS.
 But I found the messages were very slow to report, and even worse was that it stopped updating locally if the internet connection went down.
 So in the end, I decided to forget the gateway, and instead, build my own bridge from a donor radio module.

 ![Gateway Debug Pins](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/FireAngelProConnectedGateway/Gateway_debug_02.jpg)